 When you contact 811

-When you call Kentucky 811 (or submit your locate request online) or Virginia 811, 811 will coordinate with member utilities* in your area to have underground utility lines marked.
+When you contact Kentucky 811 (or call 8-1-1 to submit your locate request) or Virginia 811, 811 will coordinate with member utilities in your area to have underground utility lines marked.
 This work is performed at no cost to you.

 When you submit your request, 811 will issue a "locate request" to member utilities, including those who provide natural gas, electric, telephone, cable and/or water service.
 Crews either mark their underground facilities or notify the excavator they have no underground lines in the area.